ILL-DIE-TRYING/phph1/doc/files/inc/phph1.php.txt

 	/** @var array $phph1_allowedaddr An array of allowed IP addresses set in inc/config.php This is set during __construct when the class is invoked.
 When this is set, only the hpst addresses in the array are allowed to retrieve data. */ private array $phph1_allowedaddr;

 	/** @var phph1_allowbigdata Some requests have a page index (page number) option included in some of those options is the ability to use -1 as the index page.
 When using -1 the data set returned could possibly be huge causing a massive load on the server.
 By default using the -1 option is disabled to prevent this from happening.
-You can enable -1 page requests here by setting $phph1_allowbigdata to 1 in inc/config.php */ private int $phph1_allowbigdata;
+You can enable -1 page requests here by setting $phph1_allowbigdata to 1 in inc/config.php.
+UPDATE 2022-5-3: When last tested, none of the methods that are supposed to be able to use -1 according to the Harmony doc are not working and return an error.
+Since discovering this, I have staticly set this to 0 and and changing it in inc/config.php will not change anything. */ private int $phph1_allowbigdata;

 	/**